 - Use a spoon to scoop it into the measuring cup, then level off the top with a knife or your finger.

-Store-bought plain yogurt such as Forager cashew-gurt should also work.
+Store-bought plain yogurt such as Forager cashew-gurt also works.
 If you plan to use a sweetened yogurt, reduce the sugar slightly.
-Storage Store cake in an airtight container at room temperature for up to two days or refrigerated for up to 4.
-I have not personally tried freezing this cake yet, but suspect it should freeze well, similar to most cakes.
-For freezing, wrap very well in plastic wrap to protect from air, then place in a freezer bag.
+Storage Store yogurt cake in an airtight container at room temperature for up to two days or refrigerated for up to 4.
+I have not personally tried freezing this cake yet, but it should freeze just as well as most cakes.
+To freeze, wrap very well in plastic wrap to protect from air, then place inside a freezer bag.

 Estimated Nutrition (per serving)